 With an LRV of 28.5 – this color is equally dark and deep as compared to the former.

-Get a stick-on sample square of Taiga to test in your home.
+Get a stick-on samples of these two colors to test in your home.

 Storm Cloud Gray Vs Evergreen Fog

 Sherwin Williams Evergreen Fog is a bold gray-green paint that connects and reconnects your space to nature.

 This cool paint color has an LRV of 30 – making it the lightest of them all.

 Also note that this latter color lacks the touch of brown which could be found in BM Storm Cloud Gray in certain lighting conditions.

 Lastly, you must know that this paint color is also the 2022 Color of the Year!